Chipotle reopens Virginia restaurant where people got sick

 Chipotle reopened a restaurant in Virginia on Wednesday that was temporarily closed after customers reported getting sick with suspected norovirus.

-"While the restaurant was closed, multiple teams performed complete sanitizations of all surfaces," Chipotle CEO Steve Ells said in a statement.
+"While the restaurant was closed, multiple teams performed complete sanitizations of all surfaces," Chipotle Mexican Grill CEO Steve Ells said in a statement.
 "We also provided support to any customers or employees who had reported illness to ensure their well-being."

 Chipotle (CMG) shuttered the restaurant a day earlier for a deep cleaning after customers fell ill with symptoms "consistent with Norovirus," the statement said.
 The company added the illnesses were isolated to the location in Sterling, a suburb of Washington, D.C.
 Norovirus is highly contagious and can be "introduced by people into any closed environment," the statement said.